-Development proposals that have the potential to create new or expand existing tourism in Blakeney will be supported and encouraged where they meet the following criteria, to:
+Development proposals that have the potential to create new or expand existing tourism in Blakeney will be supported and encouraged provided they:

-- 1. undertake an assessment (short and long term) of their likely environmental impact - including such elements as traffic, parking, noise, energy consumption, litter and pollution; - 2. specify how environmental impacts will be managed and/or mitigated; and - 3. respect the existing character and design of the village (as defined in the North Norfolk Landscape Character Assessment SPD or subsequent updates). - 6.297.
+- 1. undertake an assessment (short and long term) of their likely impact including such elements as traffic, parking, noise, energy consumption, litter and pollution; - 2. specify how negative impacts will be managed and/or mitigated; - 3. respect the existing character and design of the village (as defined in the Blakeney Conservation Area Character Appraisal and Management Proposals or subsequent updates); and - 4. respect the special qualities of the Area of Outstanding Natural Beauty (AONB) and has no adverse impact on designated nature conservation interests and the integrity of the European sites. - 6.328.
 Contributes and supports Blakeney Neighbourhood Plan Aims 1 and 4.
 Core Strategy Spatial Planning Aims 3, 5 and 6.

-6.298.
+6.329.
 The following plans, documents and strategies support Policies 15, 16 and 17:

-- Blakeney Conservation Area Appraisal and Management Plan Draft (July 2018) - Blakeney Emerging Policy Statement Discussion Document (2018) - Business Growth and Investment Opportunities Study (2015) - Core Strategy Incorporating Development Control Policies (September 2008 - updated 2012) - National Planning Policy Framework (2018) - North Norfolk Design Guide, SPD(2008) - North Norfolk Landscape Character Assessment, Draft SPD (2018) - North Norfolk Landscape Sensitivity Assessment, Draft SPD (2018) - North Norfolk Retail and Main Town Centres Uses Study Final Report (March 2017) - Site Allocations (February 2011)
+- Blakeney Conservation Area Appraisal and Management Plan (2019) - Blakeney Emerging Policy Statement Discussion Document (2018) - Business Growth and Investment Opportunities Study (2015) - Core Strategy Incorporating Development Control Policies (September 2008 updated 2012) - National Planning Policy Framework (2019) - North Norfolk Design Guide, SPD (2008) - North Norfolk Landscape Character Assessment, Draft SPD (2018) - North Norfolk Landscape Sensitivity Assessment, Draft SPD (2018) - North Norfolk Retail and Main Town Centres Uses Study Final Report (March 2017) - Site Allocations (February 2011)